maltehedderich/blog/docs/posts/sklearn_pipelines.md

 ])
 ```

-Now that we have a single pipeline that can transform our data, we can add a classifier to the pipeline.
-We will use the `RandomForestClassifier` class from scikit-learn.
-The `RandomForestClassifier` class implements a random forest classifier.
-A random forest is an ensemble learning method that fits a number of decision tree classifiers on various sub-samples of the dataset and uses majority voting to predict the class of a sample.
+Now that we have a single pipeline that can transform our data, we add a classifier to the pipeline.
+We will use a random forest classifier.
+Random forest classifiers train a series of decision trees from different subsamples and determine the class prediction using a majority voting strategy.
+Accordingly, they belong to the ensemble learning methods, since a variety of classifiers is utilized.

 ```python
 from sklearn.ensemble import RandomForestClassifier